 1x | Micro SD card 64GB Buy at Amazon |

-In order for you to be able to share media, it should of course be stored on the NAS.
-This is often the case.
-For example, if you use your OpenMediaVault installation to store your photos, you can easily stream them to your SmartTV via DLNA.
+For you to be able to share media, they should of course be stored on the NAS.
+This is often already the case.
+If you use your OpenMediaVault installation to store your photos, for example, you can also easily stream them to your SmartTV via DLNA.

-To do this, your photos (music and videos work the same way) must be in a shared folder.
+To do this, your photos (it works the same way with music and videos) must be in a shared folder.
 If you have not yet prepared such a folder, you should do so now.

-You can find tips on how to do this in this article
+You can find tips on how to do this in the article

-Now use the search function to search for the plugin shown and click on the blue arrow pointing down.
+Now use the search function to search for the plugin shown and click on the blue arrow pointing downwards.

-After the installation you have to activate the DLNA plugin.
+After installation, you must now activate the DLNA plugin.
 To do this, click on the tab

 - services